 Spoony: And people still write off the PC as a viable gaming platform for having DRM in some games in spite of that boneheaded decision by Microsoft.
 The very same Microsoft that wanted to ban all used games from the XBox One and only repented after countless retail stores told them it would cut into their profits and they'd refuse to stock XBox One games as a result.
 They're always quick to recite a convenient, pre-packaged excuse about why it's okay on their platform of choice, but when it happens on yours, it's pure evil and corporate greed.
 Ah the joys of cherry-picking and narcissistic platform bias.
-Not to mention gaming being co-opted from entertainment media into an endless self-serving holy war led by snake oil peddling assholes and fought by the most gullible people alive.
+Not to mention another way for gaming to co-opted from "entertainment media" into "another endless self-serving holy war led by snake oil peddling assholes and fought by the most gullible people alive".

 Throughout the whole experience, you're accompanied by a dreary, washed-out landscape of gray bricks, decayed gray and brown buildings, a cloudy gray sky, a flat gray landscape, and plenty of pitch black caves and sewers.
+Always coated in gray fog, too.
 This game is about as appealing to look at as goose shit...

 Brutal and reclusive military dictatorship devastated by famine and disease, or From Software's latest blockbuster hit?
 Click the picture for the startling answer!

 The franchise as a whole also features some truly inspired audio design by immersing the player in the dulcet tones of completely silent dead air!
 Not even a speck of ambient noise anywhere most of the time.
 Between this, the drab, lifeless visuals and the monotonous combat, it doesn't take long before you start falling asleep from sheer sensory deprivation.
-I also have to say that for all the praise this series gets for being "epic" and "revolutionary" and "the best games ever created"*, it's severely undercooked in some very key areas...
+I also have to say that for all the praise this series gets for being "epic" and "revolutionary" and "the best, most important games ever created"*, it's severely underdeveloped in some very key areas...

 *Yes, seriously; people have said this to me without a hint of irony.
-So Takashi Tezuka, Shigeru Miyamoto, Yoshio Sakamoto, Yoshinori Kitase, Hideki Kamiya, Hideaki Itsuno, Warren Spector, Will Wright, Sid Meier... forget those losers, they're talentless sellout hacks compared to the one true god Miyazaki, apparently.
+So Takashi Tezuka, Shigeru Miyamoto, Yoshio Sakamoto, Yoshinori Kitase, Hideki Kamiya, Hideaki Itsuno, Richard Garriott, Warren Spector, Will Wright, Sid Meier... forget those losers, they're all talentless sellout hacks compared to the one true god Miyazaki, apparently.